 User Groups: User groups are ways that forum sites can organize their members.
 This is helpful as it creates a hierarchy of responsibilities and privileges among forum users.
 Each forum site might use their own terminology for different groups, but most will have some variation of the following: guest/visitor, member, moderator, and administrators.
 The first group–Guests–is pretty self-explanatory.
 When you first visit a forum site, and until you sign up for the site, you will be visiting as a guest.
 Most sites allow guests to view threads, browse through categories and sub-threads, and even view posts from members.
 But you will more than likely not be able to engage in any discussions or create posts of your own.
 Definitely, a good way to test the waters and see if you want to join a forum, but if you're looking to engage with other users you will have to sign up first.
 Once you sign up for the forum site you will become a Member.
 You will be able to create your own profile, send private messages, and create threads and posts.
 This category is where most users are sorted into and will allow you to enjoy the forum site to its fullest.
 The next two categories are forum members that have more specific roles and responsibilities.
 Moderators, as their name suggests, are there to moderate discussions and threads.
 They look out for any spam or inappropriate content and help to make sure that threads are kept on topic.
 They themselves are often very active members of the forum community and will often provide some of the best responses to posts and threads.
 Along with having all of the abilities of a normal member, moderators also have the ability to delete or move posts or threads, lock or edit threads, and even ban or suspend other users.
 Consider them the forum site managers, who are there to provide help and their expertise but also to make sure that members are following the rules and the forum is well maintained.
 If moderators are the managers in charge of the forum members are the content that is posted, Administrators are in charge of all the behind scenes operations of the site.
 Along with having the same abilities or moderators, they are also able to redefine and create forum categories and sub-forums, maintain backend databases, create and manage forum rules, and make announcements to members of the forum.
 Administrators are also responsible for promoting and managing moderators and other administrators.
 These members basically run the forums and make all of the bigger decisions when it comes to the operation of the forums.

 Here it is! the most comprehensive listing of the internet's best sex forum sites.
 We guarantee you won't find a more complete list anywhere on the internet.
 Through endless hours of research and testing we've managed to find and list our top 10 sites across 23 different categories, so no matter what kind of forum site you are looking for we are sure you will find it here.
 Yes, your math is correct.
 That's 230 different sex forum sites.
 Are you looking for the perfect forum to discuss your BDSM fetishes?
 Or do your sexual preference run a little more niche?
 Whatever you are into, or whatever kind of sexual orientation and sexual preference you might have there is a sex forum that is perfect for you.
-And you'll find it in our directory below.
 So get searching, and enjoy all the fun and excitement of the internet's best sex forum sites.